-Given the market context, not all PAI Indicators are available for each company, though the Investment Manager makes best efforts in order to ensure there are no unacceptably high risks of causing environmental or social harm.
+Given the market context, not all PAI indicators are available for each company, though the Investment Manager makes best efforts in order to ensure there are no unacceptably high risks of causing significant harm.

 - How have the indicators for adverse impacts on sustainability factors been taken into account?